yeana-dev/yeana-dev/README.md

 ## Facts about me
 * 😄 Pronouns: She/Her
 * 🔭 I’m currently on #100DaysOfCode.
 Daily updated on https://twitter.com/yeana_dev 💙
-* 🌱 I’m currently learning Colt Steele's 'JavaScript Algorithms and Data Structures Masterclass'
+* 🌱 I’m currently learning TypeScript!
 * 📫 How to reach me: yeana.dev@gmail.com
 * 🎮 When I am not coding, you can find me playing Pokemon Unite or Animal Crossing New Horizon